The crisis playing out at British Steel has shone a light on the catastrophic impact of privatisation.

 Alex Baxter

-The precarious situation in Scunthorpe (see page 3), where steelworkers’ fates hang in the balance, has sparked a political conversation about whether foreign owners should be allowed to control the country’s key industries and infrastructure.
+The precarious situation in Scunthorpe, where steelworkers’ fates hang in the balance, has sparked a political conversation about whether foreign owners should be allowed to control the country’s key industries and infrastructure.

 In particular, ‘patriotic’ politicians from all the major parties have demanded that the government root out Chinese involvement in any areas of ‘national security’.

-Some have suggested that the crisis at the Scunthorpe steelworks would not have taken place if the plant were UK – rather than Chinese – owned.
+In 2020, British Steel was acquired by Jingye Group, a Chinese conglomerate.
+And some have suggested that the current crisis at the Scunthorpe steelworks would not have taken place if the plant were UK-owned.

-Chancellor Rachel Reeves has promised a ‘China audit’, to avoid a similar fiasco in other critical sectors, such as telecoms, transport, and nuclear energy.
+With the government stepping in to keep the steelworks running, Chancellor Rachel Reeves has promised a ‘China audit’, supposedly to ensure that a similar fiasco does not occur in other critical sectors, such as telecoms, transport, and nuclear energy.

-Even before coming to power, Starmer and Reeves were talking about ‘securonomics’: promising to make British capitalism resilient to global shocks, and ensuring dependable supply chains.
+Even before coming to power, Starmer and Reeves were talking about ‘securonomics’: promising state intervention to make British capitalism resilient to global shocks, and to ensure dependable supply chains in an increasingly volatile world.

-It is not foreign ownership that makes our lives insecure, however, but capitalist ownership.
+In this respect, however, it is not foreign ownership, but capitalist ownership that makes our lives insecure.

 It is the anarchy of the market and the heightening tensions between the imperialist powers that is wreaking havoc on the world economy, giving rise to turbulence and trade wars; instability and inflation.

-All the establishment parties are happy to partake in a bit of China-bashing, to deflect blame from the real criminals: the global elite of bankers, bosses, and billionaires.
+All the establishment parties – Labour, the Tories, Reform UK, etc. – are happy to partake in a bit of China-bashing, in order to deflect blame from the real criminals: the global elite of bankers, bosses, and billionaires.

 The truth is, the UK economy is already controlled by foreign capital – by US monopolies!
-From supermarket shelves, to our online lives: American multinationals dominate the British market (see pages 8-9).
+From supermarket shelves, to our online lives: American multinationals dominate the British (and world) market.

-British ownership would make no difference, as long as the economy remains in the capitalists’ hands.
+British ownership would make no difference, as long as the economy remains in the hands of the capitalists.

 Billionaire bosses like Sir Jim Ratcliffe – CEO of chemical giant Ineos, and Britain’s second richest man – have proven to be just as ruthless and unscrupulous as their Chinese, Emirati, Indian, or American counterparts, as the case of Grangemouth shows.